mallory/e2ee/draft-e2ee.md

  * Users want to smoothly switch application use between devices, but this comes at a cost to the security and privacy of the communication.
 Thus, there is a problem of availability in end-to-end encrypted systems because the account identity's private key is generated by and stored on the end-user's original device and to move the private key to another device can compromise the security of one of the end-points of the system (by opening the door to key-impersonation attacks, for example).

- * Existing protocols are vulnerable to metadata analysis, even though metadata is often as sensitive than message content.
-Metadata is plaintext information that travels across the wire and includes delivery-relevant details that central servers need such as the account identity of end-points, timestamps, message size or more.
+ * Existing protocols are vulnerable to metadata analysis, even though metadata is often as sensitive as message content.
+Metadata is unencrypted (and often unencryptable) information that travels through the network and includes delivery-relevant details that servers require such as the account identity of end-points, timestamps, message size or more.
 Metadata is difficult to eliminate or obfuscate entirely.

  * Confidential and secure communications systems should also maintain the privacy of users but this is necessarily balanced with authentication and is related to the metadata problem for account identity.

- * Users need to communicate in groups, but this presents scalability problems for end-to-end encryption systems.
+ * Users need to communicate in groups, but this presents scalability problems for traditional end-to-end encryption systems.
+Message Layer Security protocol {{mls}} is a modern end-to-end encrypted message protocol that addresses this scalability concern.

  * The whole communication should remain secure if only one message is compromised.
 However, for encrypted communication, in some schemes, you must currently choose between forward secrecy or the ability to fully communicate asynchronously.
 This presents a problem for application design that uses end-to-end encryption for asynchronous messaging over email, RCS, etc.